 Professor Klaas H.W.
 Knot has been President of De Nederlandsche Bank since July 1st, 2011.
-In this capacity he is a member of the Governing Council and the General Council of the European Central Bank, Governor of the International Monetary Fund, Governor of the Bank for International Settlements and also member of its Board of Directors, member of the European Systemic Risk Board, member of the Financial Stability Board and also chairman of its Standing Committee on the Assessment of Vulnerabilities.
+He serves as Vice Chair of the Financial Stability Board and Chair of its Standing Committee on the Assessment of Vulnerabilities.
+He is a member of the Governing Council and the General Council of the European Central Bank, member of the European Systemic Risk Board, Governor of the International Monetary Fund, Governor of the Bank for International Settlements and also member of its Board of Directors.

-Knot holds several secondary positions.
-He is chairman of the Supervisory Boards of the Teylers Museum and the CliniClowns Foundation.
-Since 2005, he has been honorary Professor of Economics of Central Banking at the University of Groningen and since 2015 he is also honorary Professor of Monetary Stability at the University of Amsterdam.
-Knot has published several articles in leading (international) journals in monetary and financial economics.
+Klaas holds several secondary positions.
+He is Chairman of the Supervisory Boards of the Teylers Museum and the CliniClowns Foundation.
+Since 2005, he has been Honorary Professor of Economics of Central Banking at the University of Groningen and since 2015 he is also Honorary Professor of Monetary Stability at the University of Amsterdam.
+Klaas has published several articles in leading (international) journals in monetary and financial economics.

 Born: 14 April 1967, Onderdendam

 Else Bos joined the Governing Board on 1 July 2018 as Executive Director and Chair for Prudential Supervision.
-Her responsibilities include Insurance Supervision, Pension Supervision and Supervision Policy.
-She represents DNB on the Board of Supervisors of EIOPA, the European Insurance and Occupational Pensions Authority.
+Her responsibilities include insurance firms and pension funds supervision, and supervision policy.

-Prior to joining DNB's Governing Board, Else Bos was the CEO of pension provider PGGM (2013-2017).
+Prior to joining DNB's Governing Board, Else was the CEO of pension provider PGGM (2013-2017).
 She also held various other board positions at PGGM, such as Chief Institutional Business (2010-2013), Chief Executive Officer Investments (2005-2009) and COO Investments (2002-2005).
-Prior to this, she worked for NIB Capital Asset Management, ABN AMRO, ABN and Pensioenfonds Esso.
-She started her career at Unilever.
+Prior to this, she worked for NIB Capital Asset Management and ABN AMRO.

 Frank Elderson has been an Executive Director of Supervision at DNB since 1 July 2011.
-He is responsible for supervision of banks, supervision of horizontal functions and integrity, and legal affairs.
+He is responsible for supervision of banks, horizontal functions and integrity supervision, and legal affairs.
 He is a member of the Supervisory Board of the European Central Bank.